KnudsenMorten/AzLogDcrIngestPS/README.md

 [ClientInspector](https://github.com/KnudsenMorten/ClientInspectorV2) can bring back data from your clients using **Azure Log Ingestion Pipeline**, **Azure Data Collection Rules**, **Azure LogAnalytics**; view them with **Azure Monitor & Azure Dashboards** - and get "drift-alerts" using **Microsoft Sentinel**. it includes tons of great information and dashboards to see if you are in control with your clients - or something is drifting from desired state.

 ## Videos
+I have [provided 4 demos](#how-to-get-started-) for you to try, but if you want to see it first using video, check out these videos:
 [Video 3m 19s - Running ClientInspector using commandline (normal mode)](https://youtu.be/4kA4BE0zJ9g)
 [Video 1m 40s - Automatic creation of 2 tables & DCRs (verbose mode)](https://youtu.be/rIUNs3yT-eI)
 [Video 1m 37s - Automatic creation of 2 tables & DCRs (normal mode)](https://youtu.be/khQMDcON6r8)